nasa/bp/cosmos/README.md

 See the [OpenC3](https://openc3.com) documentation for all things OpenC3.

-Update this comment with your own description.

-## Getting Started

-1. Edit the .gemspec file fields: name, summary, description, authors, email, and homepage
-1. Update the LICENSE.txt file with your company name

 ## Building non-tool / widget plugins

 1. <Path to COSMOS installation>/openc3.sh cli rake build VERSION=X.Y.Z (or openc3.bat for Windows)